tmhglnd/mercury/docs/02-instrument.md

 **REMOVED**

-Allow detuning is enabled by default by adding a floating-point value to the played note, Where the ratio is the amount of detune between one semitone and the next.
+Detune is now done in the `note()` method by providing a floating-point note number.
+The value behind the decimal point is the amount of detuning from one semitone to the next.
 For example `7.5` results in `7` semitones (mapped to the scale if `set scale` is used) and then a `0.5` semitone is added (= 50 cents).
 Detuning is applied after mapping the integer semitone to a scale.

 ## super